Sea Breeze Hospital in Coney Island via Library of Congress

 A dormitory at the Municipal Lodging House via Library of Congress

-As confirmed flu cases soared and exceeded the capacity of local hospitals, the Municipal Lodging House, the city’s first homeless shelter, was converted into a care facility.
+But as confirmed flu cases soared and exceeded the capacity of local hospitals, the Municipal Lodging House on East 25th Street, the city’s first homeless shelter, was converted into a care facility.
 But the flu pandemic of 1918 wasn’t the first or only contagion that has challenged city health officials over the past century.

 The Adirondack Cottage Sanatarium in Saranac Lake, NY; via Library of Congress

 Upstate sanatoriums and sea hospitals in Coney Island